Lumbar facet syndrome is probably the most common cause of low back pain; it varies from mild discomfort to very severe and disabling stabs.

 the spinal nerve exits, can cause pain and tingling in the legs and

 What does your chiropractor have to offer for such a lumbar facet syndrome injury?
 After such an sharp blow these joints will rapidly swell, just like a sprained ankle, but deep within your body so it's not visible.
-Pain, stiffness and sometimes pain down the leg.
-Whilst no one suggests rushing off to your friendly chiropractor every time you have a lumbar facet syndrome, an acute injury like this is best attended to immediately.
+Pain, stiffness and sometimes pain down the leg is the result.
+Whilst no one suggests rushing off to your friendly DC every time you have a lower back pain, an acute injury like this is best attended to immediately.

 The treatment is likely to involve ice, gentle exercises and mobilisation of the joints, vital if fixation and arthritis are not to form.
-S/he may also use traction and a number of other modalities.
+She or he may also use traction and a number of other modalities.

 As in ALL treatment there is a certain amount of